Importing & Updating Metafield Data

 In the app:

-• In the left sidebar, click on Import under the object type you'd like to import (example: under Products)
+1. In the left sidebar, click Import under the object type (for example, Products).

-Note: Object IDs in sample data are not valid IDs.
-Column names are valid.
+Note: Object IDs in sample data are placeholders, but column names are properly formatted and ready for import.

 Running an Import